Search results

 Preservation of mature Gingko Biloba tree prioritised during development

-A mature Ginkgo tree that has been standing in Otāhuhu for approximately 35 years has been preserved for residents to enjoy for generations to come. the fence to show the significance of the root protection zone.
-“It comes down to educating people on root protection zones, and making everyone aware of the
+A mature Ginkgo tree that has been standing in Otāhuhu for approximately 35 years has been preserved for residents to enjoy for generations to come. on the fence to show the significance of the root protection zone.
+“It comes down to educating people on root protection zones, and making everyone aware

 -